How Black Lines on Your Nails May Signal Cancer

 - Chemotherapy: This is used when the melanoma has spread to other parts of your body.
 The patient is given a combination of drugs.
 This includes a localized application.

-- Immunotherapy: the goal of this treatment is to increase your immune system’
+- Immunotherapy: the goal of this treatment is to increase your immune system’s strength.

-One of the largest causes of melanoma is a lack of care when exposed to the sun.
+One of the largest causes of melanoma is a lack of care with sun exposure.

-For factors related to your skin, you need to keep the following in mind:
+For factors related to your skin, you need to keep the following tips in mind: